Quick Start

 Zipper Quickstart

-👾 Zipper is currently in private beta.
-If you’re interested in trying it out, please sign up for the waitlist (opens in a new tab).
-Things might break but they mostly won't.
+👾 Zipper is currently in beta.
+If you’re interested in trying it out, you can sign up to join the beta (opens in a new tab).
+Things might break, but they mostly won't.

 What you need to know

-• Zipper is a platform for turning Typescript functions into web services, with UI and auth built for you.
+- Zipper is a platform for turning TypeScript functions into web services, with UI and authentication built for you.

-• Applets are written in Typescript (opens in a new tab) and runs on Deno (opens in a new tab), an alternative runtime for JavaScript.
+- Applets are written in TypeScript and run on Deno (an alternative runtime for JavaScript).

-• Every applet gets a working URL that you can call from anywhere, anytime.
+- Every applet has a working URL that you can call anytime, from anywhere.

 How Zipper works

-Every time a route is hit, we run the handler function associated with that route.
-We automatically render whatever the handler function returns for you.
-If you need to collect information from the user, just add inputs to your function and we'll render a form to collect the inputs that get sent to the function.
+Whenever a route is hit, Zipper runs the handler function associated with that route.
+Zipper automatically renders whatever the handler function returns.
+If you need to collect information from the user, then just add inputs to your function, and Zipper will render a form to collect those inputs.

-• Authentication: Applets can piggyback off of Zipper's user authentication to limit who can access an applet.
+- Authentication: Piggyback on Zipper's user authentication to restrict who can access an applet.

-• UI Framework: In most cases, Zipper can render the UI for your function's output automatically.
-If you need more control, you can use our UI framework to build more complex interfaces.
+- UI framework: In most cases, Zipper can render the UI for your function's output automatically.
+If you need to build more complex interfaces, you can use Zipper's UI framework.

 Step 1: Create an applet